godotengine/godot-docs/tutorials/shaders/custom_postprocessing.rst

 .. figure:: img/custom_postprocessing_anchors_preset_full_rect.webp
    :align: center
-   :alt: Setting the anchors preset to Full Rect on the ColorRect node
+   :alt: Setting the anchor preset to Full Rect on the ColorRect node

-   Setting the anchors preset to Full Rect on the ColorRect node
+   Setting the anchor preset to Full Rect on the ColorRect node

 Your scene tree will look something like this: